WinterAxis/ESV-MD-Bible/The_Bible_esv/24_Jeremiah/Jer_23.md

 therefore, behold, I will surely lift you up and cast you away from my presence, you and the city that I gave to you and your fathers.

 ###### 40
-And I will bring upon you everlasting reproach and perpetual shame, which shall not be forgotten.'" ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+And I will bring upon you everlasting reproach and perpetual shame, which shall not be forgotten.'"

 ***